Trauma & Love

 -

-Violence directed at self or others (screaming, hitting, verbal attacks, throwing things, suicidal behaviors/threats)
+Violence toward self or others (screaming, hitting, verbal attacks, threats)

 -